 9. Support a social enterprise organisation

-Local social enterprises are great way you can explore a city while also help fund businesses which channel their profits into enhancing the well-being of local communities.
+Local social enterprises are great way you can explore a city while also helping fund businesses which channel their profits into enhancing the well-being of their local communities.
 Gain a unique insight into the daily life of locals and how they are working together to meet the social, economic and environmental challenges facing their communities.
 Guides and representatives are also usually eager to provide useful insider tips and recommendations for places to see, shop and dine during the rest of your trip.

 You can also download the Geotourist and Invisible Cities’ new audio tour of Edinburgh which helps visitors to support altruistic businesses and initiatives across the city.